DanielLagally/tum-shells/README.md

 - learn some nix along the way

 ### Installing Nix
 You don't need to change your OS to try [Nix](https://github.com/NixOS/nix)!
 You can install [NixOS](https://nixos.org/download/#nixos-iso), but Nix also works on generic [Linux](https://nixos.org/download/#nix-install-linux "linux installation guide") and [MacOS](https://nixos.org/download/#nix-install-macos "macos installation guide") as well as [WSL](https://nixos.org/download/#nix-install-windows "wsl installation guide") and [Docker](https://nixos.org/download/#nix-install-docker "docker installation guide").
-(This repo is not yet compatible with MacOS, though. soon)

 As of writing, this repository uses experimental nix features called Flakes and nix-command.
 You must enable these features in order to use this repository.
 See [here](https://nixos.wiki/wiki/Flakes) how do that.
 Don't forget to apply the changes.